11 Haunted Places in Washington you need to visit

 Mount Baker Theatre, Bellingham

-There is a resident ghost of a young woman named Judy, and for years the theatre has had reports of her “developing crushes” on male projectionists and ushers at the theatre–when she picks a crush, they’ll hear their names called across the stage or they’ll feel ghostly touches on their backs and shoulders.
+There is a resident ghost of a young woman named Judy, and for years, the theatre has had reports of her “developing crushes” on male projectionists and ushers at the theatre.
+When she picks a crush, they’ll hear their names called across the stage, or they’ll feel ghostly touches on their backs and shoulders.

 And she’s just one of 4 ghosts that paranormal investigators have discovered there!

-With all of this strange paranormal activity going on, it is not difficult to see why Mount Baker Theatre is considered to be one of the most haunted places in Washington state!
+With all of this strange paranormal activity going on, it is not difficult to see why Mount Baker Theatre is considered to be one of the most haunted places in Washington State!

 7. Oxford Saloon, Snohomish